John-Li-happy/ForNameDataBaseMac/README.md

 # Updation:
-I have found the method of creating "iOS-macOS" in same platform, this thread will be abandoned
+I have found the method of creating "iOS-macOS" in same platform, besides of the constriants, the design is as same as iOS developing.

+This thread will continue going on.